joedski/musings/Web General/Journal 2019-03-14 - Real Time Client-Server Communication - Comparisons.md

 5. [This one, showing there are other options besides WebSockets][ss-5]
     1. It has cute animations.
 6. [A Server-Sent Events Tutorial][ss-6]
+7. [A post recommending the use of SSE on mobile rather than WebSockets][ss-7]

 [ss-1]: https://codeburst.io/polling-vs-sse-vs-websocket-how-to-choose-the-right-one-1859e4e13bd9
 [ss-2]: https://blog.baasil.io/why-you-shouldnt-use-long-polling-fallbacks-for-websockets-c1fff32a064a